tangle-network/faas-infra-blueprint/NEW_FEATURES.md

 All identified feature gaps have been successfully implemented with comprehensive testing.
 The platform now offers:

-1. **Feature Parity**: All Morph Cloud capabilities plus our unique features
+1. **Feature Complete**: Comprehensive enterprise-grade capabilities
 2. **Performance**: Meets or exceeds all target metrics
 3. **Security**: Enterprise-grade key management and file handling
 4. **Reliability**: Comprehensive readiness and long-running support